rfalias/project_zomboid_installer/README.md

 ```
 Piping curl to bash is UNSAFE.
 READ THE CODE FIRST!

+This installer is intended to be idempotent, provided you pass arguments to it.
+Run it as many times as you need, during updates, cron jobs etc...

 # Usage
 Installs a PZ server for Ubuntu 20.x.
 Simply run sudo bash ./pz_ubuntu_installer.sh -p somepass -u someuser